7 ways to Experience Ghent, Belgium - Canals, Castles, Cafes and More

 Inspiration - Ghent, Belgium

-After touring the canals of Ghent (and then again in Bruges), I had seen so many swans!
+After touring the canals of Ghent (and then again in Bruges), I saw so many swans!
 These relatively large birds with their elegant necks float effortlessly on the water.
 All of the swans and ducks bring a lot of life to the canals and are entertaining to watch.

 What will inspire you in Ghent?